Quebec City, Canada

 Restaurants & Bars

-Bistro Le Sam - Creative shareable dishes and innovative mixology
+Sam Bistro - Creative dishes to share, trendy happy hours and innovative mixology.

 Atop a hill fronting the St. Lawrence River amid the winding cobblestoned streets of Old Quebec, just three blocks walk from the Museum of Civilization, where exhibits include archeological finds from when the city was founded in 1608.